Mallet1/data-vis-project/README.md

 order-flow signals (microprice and volume imbalance).

 ## Files
+- `imc-data` - This folder contains all csv files with the stock data
 - `round4_data_visualization.ipynb` - Reproducible notebook with all plots and commentary.
 - `prices_round_3_day_0.csv` - Semicolon-delimited L1–L3 quotes and mid prices for one trading day.
 - `round3-vis` - Contains python files and visualization for round 3 basket visualization.